Transfer, AP, and Study Abroad Credit

 Any questions about your AP credit should be directed to the Registrar's Office.

 When you apply for admission to Georgia Tech, any transfer credit is normally evaluated by the Registrar's Office.
 You will then be notified of exactly which courses were accepted for transfer credit along with the corresponding equivalent Georgia Tech courses.
 This information will appear on your transcript.

-If you want to apply for transfer credit for courses taken after you are enrolled at Georgia Tech, you should contact the Registrar's Office directly.
-This normally arises when you take courses at another university during the summer term.
-To insure the greatest likelihood that any such courses can be used for transfer credit, you should check beforehand with either the Registrar's Office or the department or school which normally teaches the equivalent course.
-The Registrar's Web Page also contains listings of courses at other universities that have already been approved for transfer credit along with the equivalent Georgia Tech course.
-You should consult this page first and if you find the same courses you intend to take listed there, they are already "pre-approved."
+If you want to apply for transfer credit for courses taken while you are enrolled at Georgia Tech (e.g. for summer school courses at another university), contact the Registrar's Office directly.
+Before enrolling, you should check with either the GT Registrar's Office or the department or school at Tech which would normally teach the equivalent course.
+The Registrar also has listings of already-approved transfer courses at other universities that have been matched with the equivalent Georgia Tech courses.
+If you check this listing first, you will know if a class you intend to take is already approved.

-Quarter Course and "Bridge Course" Equivalencies:
+Quarter Course and "Bridge Course" Equivalencies

 Strictly speaking, these are not transfer credit issues.
 However, each school and department at Georgia Tech maintains lists of quarter-semester course equivalents that you can use for planning and completing programs of study that include both semester and quarter courses.
-Some of the most common Math course equivalencies are shown in this table.